anklimov/lighthub/README.md

 * Ethernet                              https://github.com/anklimov/Ethernet
 * SPI (standard)

-Portation from AVR Mega 2560 to SAM3X8E (Arduino DUE) and ESP not completed yet and on early stage now.
+Portation from AVR Mega 2560 to SAM3X8E (Arduino DUE) and ESP is not completed yet.
-Core is mostly migrated (except EEPROM in DUE)
+Core is mostly migrated

 AVR version is basic and have all functions

 Another platforms limitations (todo):
 SAM3X8E:
--EEPROM issues to be fixed
--DMX-in - not deployed yet
+*DMX-in - not deployed yet
--Improve http client

 ESP:
--Wifi instead Ether not implemented yet
+*Wifi instead Ether not implemented yet
--DMX-IN
+*DMX-IN not possible to deploy